Gorringe Ridge: Subsequent explorations

 In the early twentieth century, Albert I, Prince of Monaco spent considerable time exploring and mapping the Gorringe Bank, using a total of three ships: Princess Alice, Princess Alice II, and Hirondelle II.
 The ships' names were given to several mounds and large banks between Madeira and the Azores.

-The first documented expedition, as published in the Mundo Nautico magazine was led by David de Carvalho with three other scuba divers: Miguel Oliveira, Alexandre Ramos and Jose Eduardo, and took place in October 1997.
-This expedition was made possible thanks to the support from The Hydrographic Institute, TMN and Ipimar.
+The first documented scuba diving expedition, as published in the Mundo Nautico magazine was led by David de Carvalho with three other scuba divers: Miguel Oliveira, Alexandre Ramos, and José Eduardo, and took place in October 1997.
+The expedition was made possible by support from The Hydrographic Institute, TMN, and Ipimar.

 In June 2005, the Oceana Organization mounted an extensive exploration of the biota on Gorringe Ridge's two largest peaks.
-It aims to categorize and determine relative abundance of the diverse lifeforms there.
+It aimed to categorize and determine relative abundance of the diverse lifeforms there.
+Most recently, an expedition was conducted by the Oceano Azul Foundation in September 2024.